swoogles/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 To define this precisely, notions of "before" and "after" are needed.
 These are given by putting all actions in a sequence.
 Technically, the sequence is obtained by a pre-order traversal of the ledger's actions, noting that these actions form an (ordered) forest.
-Intuitively, it is obtained by always picking parent actions before their proper subactions, and otherwise always picking the actions on the left before the actions on the right.
+It is obtained by always picking parent actions before their proper subactions, and otherwise always picking the actions on the left before the actions on the right.
 The image below depicts the resulting order on the paint offer example: